jlevy/og-equity-compensation/README.md

   other official record) that [records](https://www.cooleygo.com/what-is-a-cap-table/) the ownership stakes, including number and class of shares, of all shareholders in the company.
 It is updated as stock is granted to new shareholders.

+🚧 Better discuss future sources of dilution.
+Define convertible securities and convertible notes and “[fully diluted](https://www.lawinsider.com/dictionary/fully-diluted-basis)” more.
+Do people say “fully diluted” but not include convertible securities?

 ### Classes of stock